asaigal10/Comp231Team1/readme.md

 # COMP231 - Team 1 Software Project W24

+## How to Run
+this app is a Vite-React application useing vs studio code: create a new folder clone this repo to the created folder: `git clone "https://github.com/asaigal10/Comp231Team1"` use navigate to 'Timetable' folder: `cd Timetable` preform a is dependency installation: `npm install` run the app: `npm run dev`

 ## Iteration 1 stories

 **As a student I want to be able to be able to view my schedule for the day**